 It may sound like the premise for a clever science-fiction movie, but new calculations by quantum physicists now suggest that the stargate idea might actually be the better theory.
 According to the startling new results, black holes do not culminate in a singularity.
 Rather, they represent "portals to other universes," reports New Scientist.

 This new theory is based on a concept known as 'loop quantum gravity' (or LQG).
 It was first formulated as a way of merging standard quantum mechanics and standard general relativity, in order to remedy incompatibilities between the two fields.
-Basically, LQG proposes that spacetime is granular, or atomic, in nature; It is made up of miniscule, indivisible chunks about the same size as the Planck length — which roughly amounts to 10-35 meters in size.
+Basically, LQG proposes that spacetime is granular, or atomic, in nature; It is made up of minuscule, indivisible chunks about the same size as the Planck length — which roughly amounts to 10-35 meters in size.

 Researchers Jorge Pullin from Lousiana State University, and Rodolfo Gambini from the University of the Republic in Montevideo, Uruguay, crunched the numbers to see what would happen inside a black hole under the parameters of LQG.
 What they found was far different from what happens according to general relativity alone: there was no singularity.
 Instead, just as the black hole began to squeeze tight, it suddenly loosened its grip again, as if a door was being opened.